LucaCappelletti94/right_laplacian_node2vec/README.md

-# Right Laplacian Node2Vec
+# Degree Normalization Node2Vec
-Experiments evaluating the performance of Right Laplacian weighting in Node2Vec sampling.
+Experiments evaluating the performance of Degree Normalization weighting in Node2Vec sampling.

 ## Running the experiments
 To run the experiments, you need to clone the repository, install the dependencies and execute the `run.py` python script.